boooziz/boooziz/README.md

-- 👋 Hi, I’m @boooziz
+- 👋 Hi, I’m @bouaziz
-- 👀 I’m interested in aws cdk
+- 👀 I’m interested in devops, iac, python, aws cdk
-- 🌱 I’m currently learning cdk
-- 💞️ I’m looking to collaborate on aws
 - 📫 How to reach me 0699391760

 <!---